Adult Eye Exams

 How Often Should Adults Schedule Eye Exams

 The frequency of your eye exams will depend on your age, health status, and risk factors.
-Adults between 18 and 39 with no vision problems or risk factors should schedule comprehensive exams every two years.
+Adults between 18 and 39 with no vision problems or risk factors should schedule comprehensive exams every year.
 However, if you wear glasses or contacts, have diabetes, high blood pressure, or a family history of eye disease, annual exams are recommended regardless of age.

 Adults over 40 should schedule yearly eye exams due to an increased risk of presbyopia, glaucoma, and other age-related eye conditions.
 Those over 65 may need more frequent monitoring based on individual risk factors and existing conditions.
 If you experience sudden changes in your vision, eye pain, or flashing lights, schedule an appointment immediately rather than waiting for your next routine exam.